Use these ideas and tips to improve a sales presentation.

 According to scientific sources, people began to acquire modern speech around 70,000 thousand years ago.
 Whether you consider it a gift of God, or an ability that arose from natural selection, no other human development has had such impact on our success.

 Cresting ever-higher peaks in understanding and knowledge rests entirely on the emergence of a sophisticated, versatile, and adaptable language.
-Without it, we couldn't even think the thoughts that have led to a seemingly endless list of accomplishments, yet we so easily take speech for granted.
+Without it, we couldn't think the thoughts that have led to a seemingly endless list of accomplishments, yet we so easily take speech for granted.

-While other skills, such as observing and interpreting unspoken signals, projecting the right body language, asking effective questions and, listening attentively underpin persuasion, we depend on the power of words to communicate an idea or justify an action.
+While other skills, such as observing and interpreting unspoken signals, projecting the right body language, asking good questions and, listening attentively underpin persuasion, we depend on the power of words to communicate an idea or justify an action.

 It is hard maxim to follow unless you are naturally quiet, which is an unusual characteristic for salespeople.
 If everything you say rings like church bells on a Sunday morning, people will get into the habit of listening when you speak.

 Winston Churchill, recently voted our greatest Briton, understood this well.
 His reputation as a great orator rested on the preparation that went into his speeches.
 When he spoke in public, people listened.
 A simple step to improve spoken impact is to eliminate any filler words used in normal conversation.

 Examples that I have heard recently include frequent repetitions of "err", "you know", and "like" or altogether with "err . . like . . you know . .".
 Others that spring to mind are "OK" and "actually".
 I could go on but the stones are rattling off my own windowpanes.